 The Maillard reaction (pronounced "my-yard") is a culinary phenomenon that occurs when proteins in meat are heated to temperatures of 310 F or higher, causing them to turn brown.
 Named for the French chemist Louis-Camille Maillard who discovered the process at the start of the 20th century, the Maillard reaction is similar to the process of caramelization, where carbohydrates like sugar turn brown when heated.

-Note that one of the prerequisites for obtaining a dark brown crust on your meat is ensuring that it is dry before you put it in the pan.
+One of the prerequisites for obtaining a dark brown crust on your meat is ensuring that it is dry before putting it in the pan.
 If it's too wet, the moisture will cook off, forming steam, which interferes with the browning process and tends to produce a gray exterior rather than brown.
 You'll want to make sure that you get your pan very hot before adding the meat.